mangoquarterzip/hedgehog.bet/notes.md

 to do list:

-skeletons on open hedges, and rendering them in from an api call using covalent
+rendering them in from an api call using covalent- rendered skeletons on open hedges done

 open a hedge button generated seperate page for caller1 to generate a hedge